AIS Prevention Grant Program

 - The relative ranking of the proposal with other proposals.

-If you are interested in this grant program, read and submit the 2012 Grant Application for Public Awareness Projects.
+If you are interested in this grant program, read and submit the 2014 Grant Application for Public Awareness Projects by April 14, 2014.

-Deadline to submit proposals.
-They must be received on or before this day by mail, email, or fax.
-You may also hand deliver your application on or before February 15th during normal business hours (8:00 a.m. - 4:30 p.m., Monday - Friday).
+Proposals must be received on or before this day by mail, email, or fax.
+You may also deliver your application on or before April 14 during normal business hours (8:00 a.m. - 4:30 p.m., Monday - Friday).
+We encourage you to submit your proposal electronically by sending it to email@example.com.

 Wendy Crowell, Ecological Resources Grants Coordinator